Ami Sohrei

 Ami Miura (三浦 亜美, Miura Ami), better known by her ring name Ami Sohrei (壮麗 亜美, Sōrei Ami), is a Japanese professional wrestler.
-She is signed to World Wonder Ring Stardom, where she is a member of God's Eye.
+She is signed to World Wonder Ring Stardom, where she is a member of God's Eye and a former Future of Stardom Champion.

 Sohrei is a former one-time Future of Stardom Champion and one-time Goddesses of Stardom Champion.

 Professional wrestling career

 Actwres girl'Z (2020-2021)

 Sohrei made her professional wrestling debut on August 14, 2020, where she fell short to Noki-A at AWG Act In Korakuen Hall, an event promoted by Actwres girl'Z (AWG).
 While with AWG, Sohrei took part in their Action Ring Girls show, where she performed as Tokiwa in the Kaguya faction.
 On December 18, 2021, Sohrei wrestled in her last match for AWG, where she defeated Miyuki Takase.

 Independent circuit (2020–present)

 Sohrei is also known for her work in the Japanese independent scene.
 She took part of the 2021 edition of the Young Block Oh!
 Oh! division of Pro Wrestling Wave's Catch the Wave tournament where she ended on the second place of the Block A with a total score of tying give points with the winner Tomoka Inaba and also against Momo Kohgo and Shizuku Tsukata.
 She once competed in Ice Ribbon at New Ice Ribbon #1152 In 176BOX on October 17, 2021, where she teamed up with Akane Fujita in a losing effort against Thekla and Misa Matsui.
-On the third night of Sendai Girls' Pro Wrestling's Keep Burning show on October 21, 2021, Sohrei teamed up with Ayame Sasamura in a losing effort against Team 200kg (Chihiro Hashimoto and Yuu).
+On the third night of Sendai Girls' Pro Wrestling's Keep Burning show on October 21, 2021, Sohrei teamed up with Ayame Sasamura in a losing effort against Team 200 kg (Chihiro Hashimoto and Yuu).